HeardLibrary/digital-scholarship/script/python/basics.md

 ```

 Notes:
 1. The inputs to the function are variables called *parameters*.
-The parameters are used in the code block.
+The parameters are used to do tings in the code block.
 2. The parameters and any other variables in the function are *local*.
 That means that they can have the same name as objects outside the function without either the variables or the other objects having any effect on each other.
 3. In Python, code blocks are defined by consistent indentation.
 The standard for Python is an indentation of four spaces.
 If you are using a Python IDE or code editor, it should automatically indent four spaces for you (including when you press the tab key).
 If you are using another kind of text editor, do NOT insert tab characters.
 4. The return statement indicates what the function should output.